AtainGehe/EPIDEX/README.md

 # EPIDEX

-List of pokémons up to generation 3
+List of pokémons up to generation 3,
-Their sprites
+Their sprites,
-Their types
+Their types,
-Their abilities
+Their abilities,
-Their stats
+Their stats,